Meet the Staff

 Aliza attended DePauw University and received a degree in Conflict Studies and Spanish in 2005.
 In 2014, she completed a Master of Arts in Executive Development for Public Service from Ball State University.
 Aliza is passionate about helping international students take full advantage of the DePauw experience, as well as providing opportunities for intercultural exchange and identity development for all members of the DePauw community.
 Aliza has worked in the field of International Education since 2005.
 In her spare time, Aliza loves to spend time with her family, travel, exercise, read and cook.

 Assistant Director of International Student Services

-Office Manager of Spiritual Life
+Office Manager for Intercultural Life

-Coordinator of the Compton Center for Peace and Justice and LGBT Student Services Coordinator
+Coordinator of the Compton Center for Peace and Justice

 Director of the Women’s Center

 Kate attended the College of Wooster and received a degree in Women’s Studies in 2001.
 She then attended Yale University and received a masters degree in Divinity in 2005.
-Kate enjoys working in Multicultural and International Life because she believes it is critical to equip students to work in a diverse context and enjoys having a direct hand in making sure that students graduate with the skills they need to be strong leaders and advocates for equality.
+Kate enjoys working in Intercultural Life because she believes it is critical to equip students to work in a diverse context and enjoys having a direct hand in making sure that students graduate with the skills they need to be strong leaders and advocates for equality.
 In Kate’s spare time she enjoys swimming (you can usually find her in the pool during her lunch break) and knitting while she watches really bad television.
 In the winter time you can assume she is wearing a pair of hand knit socks.